Transformative Pedagogy in Higher Christian Education

 by Nancy G. Daniel

-In Christian circles there is a lot of talk about transforming culture.
+In Christian circles, there is a lot of talk about transforming culture.
 We need to take a serious look at what we are doing to get there.
-True transformation of an individual can change culture.
+True transformation of an individual can change the culture.
 How we obtain this is becoming more clear.

 Dry, static, traditional education and regurgitation of facts will not prepare leaders for tomorrow.
 To build for the future we must creatively include students in the process of their own education, teaching them to think for themselves with foundational truths as their base.